3lvia/designsystem/README.md

 ### Publish

-To publish all the packages to npm at once, you can use `yarn publish:all --otp <INSERT_OTP>` from root.
+To publish all the packages to npm at once, you can use `yarn publish --otp <INSERT_OTP>` from root.
 It will publish all packages where the version number is updated from what is currently published and the package is not marked as private in the `package.json`.

 ## 🤝 Contribute